What is a Good Internet Upload Speed for Live Streaming?

 Many broadcasters stream on social media streaming platforms in addition to the streams that they host with their white-label video players.
 The value of this is that it helps to reach an existing audience on a platform that they are familiar and comfortable with.

-The recommended internet speeds for streaming on some of the most popular live streaming platforms are as follows:
+The recommended upload speed for streaming on some of the most popular live streaming platforms are as follows:

 Understanding how internet speed affects live streaming helps broadcasters produce higher-quality streams.
 It’s important to remember that different types of streams require different internet speeds.